-I'm glad you're here.
-As I am one of those people.
+I'm glad you're here, as I am one of those people.
 I am an introvert.
 I am calm, reserved, reticent at times, thoughtful, and conscientious as well.
 I can also be gregarious and just as loving as anyone else.
-But most often, like your son or daughter, you'll see tendencies that look "unhealthy" or "abnormal".
+But, like your son or daughter, I sometimes display tendencies that might look "unhealthy" or "abnormal."

 Society has a list of words that it uses to describe those who can't or don't conform with the status quo.
 If you think you're being original by calling us unhealthy or abnormal, I recommend a thesaurus.

-By creating an artificial distance between yourself and your loved one due to their introversion is like to create resentment on both sides of the table.
-They will dislike you because you fail to understand their actions, and possibly because they feel pressured to inherit family traits, or the family business.
+By creating an artificial distance between yourself and your loved one due to their introversion, you are creating resentment on both sides of the table.
+They will dislike you because you fail to understand their actions, and possibly because they feel pressured to conform to the family standards.

-You may feel resentment toward them because they're seemingly throwing their talents and their life away and not really acclimating to society.
+You may feel resentment toward them because they're seemingly throwing their talents and lives away by not really acclimating to society.
 Both sides are understandable.